adamlenart/w205_final_project/google_books/readme.md

 Running

-    python google_books.py "my phrase"
+    python google_books.py "my phrase" "my_csv_file.csv"

 returns the search results as a pandas data frame with title, ISBN and category columns.
+The first argument is the queried phrase and the second argument is the name of the csv file to save.
+The csv file is tab-delimited, for PostgreSQL import use DELIMITER `E'\t'`.